hivemq/helm-charts/README.md

 See the [HiveMQ Kubernetes documentation](https://docs.hivemq.com/hivemq-platform-operator/introduction.html) for more detailed information.

-## Install the HiveMQ Helm chart repository
+## Register the HiveMQ Helm chart repository

 Add the HiveMQ Helm Chart repository to your local Helm setup:

 `helm repo add hivemq https://hivemq.github.io/helm-charts`
+`helm repo update`

 Refer to the individual Helm chart instructions for usage.

 ## Manifests

-The manifest folder contains the rendered yaml files of the charts with default values.
-The manifests can be modified and configured and used for manual deployment without using helm.
+The manifest folder contains the rendered yaml files of the Helm charts with default values.
+The manifests can be modified, configured, and used for manual deployment with kubectl.

 ## Examples

-The examples folder contains configuration examples for each of the charts.
-It also contains yaml files helpful for specific environments such as Openshift.
+The examples folder contains configuration examples for each of the Helm charts.
+This folder also contains yaml files that are helpful for specific environments such as Openshift.

 ## Tests
-Integration tests are split into two different Gradle submodules, one for the HiveMQ Platform Operator (new) called [`tests-hivemq-platform-operator`](./tests-hivemq-platform-operator) and another one called [`tests-hivemq-operator`](./tests-hivemq-operator) for the HiveMQ Operator (legacy).
+Integration tests are split into two Gradle submodules.
+One submodule for the HiveMQ Platform Operator (new): [`tests-hivemq-platform-operator`](./tests-hivemq-platform-operator) and another submodule for the HiveMQ Operator (legacy): [`tests-hivemq-operator`](./tests-hivemq-operator).

 ## Contributing